ubugnu/Arduino/Button/README.md

 ## Introduction

-The first issue I encountered when learning to use Arduino is the "bouncing phenomenon" inherent to buttons, indeed, when pressing a button, very often this press produces many "bounced" successive presses/releases of that button, which may affect the normal behaviour of our program!
+The first issue we encounter when learning to use Arduino is the "bouncing phenomenon" inherent to buttons, indeed, when pressing a button, very often this press produces many "bounced" successive presses/releases of that button, which may affect the normal behaviour of our program!

 ## Proof of concept